Applying for Admission

 - U.S. military personnel who have been on active duty within three years of submitting their application for admission

 1. Minimum Overall GPA of 3.0

 - Completion of a graduate degree (minimum Master's-degree) from a regionally accredited college or university prior to matriculation into the program or entry-level professional doctorate (MD, PA, DPT, OTD, MSN, DNP) in biomedical science or a health related field.

 - Provide evidence of health-related practice, leadership, or research.

 - Successful completion (B- or better) of 3 credits each of graduate-level epidemiology and biostatistics within 5 years of the date of application.
 The biostatistics course must include multiple regression and logistic (logit) regression.

 - Applicants who have not completed these two courses may be able to do so online through GW once admitted to the PhD program but prior to full matriculation.
+This is considered a conditional acceptance pending the successful completion of all pre-requisites.
 Early application submission is strongly encouraged.
 Please contact the program coordinator for details.